castedo/cnest/docs/other-tools.md

 ---------------------------------------

 Most software development ecosystems evolve their own environment isolation solutions.
-Usually, they are language-specific, such as [conda](https://conda.io/) environments and Python's [virtualenv](https://virtualenv.pypa.io).
+Usually, they are language-specific, such as Python's [virtualenv](https://virtualenv.pypa.io) environments, or started out that way, such as [conda](https://conda.io/), but now support many languages.
 One benefit of these isolation systems is they are cross-platform and can run natively on Windows or macOS without Linux.
 In contrast, Podman uses the
 [OS-level virtualization](https://en.wikipedia.org/wiki/OS-level_virtualization)